 This is the most crucial step as it lays down the foundation of the entire process.
 It comprises of these tasks:

 - Identification of Objectives and Constraints: Identifying the client’s investment objectives and any constraints are the foremost task in the planning stage.
 Any desired outcomes that the client has regarding return and risk are the investment objectives.
 Any limitations on the investment decisions or choices are the constraints.
 Both are specified at this stage.

 - Investment Policy Statement: Once the objectives and constraints are identified, the next task is to draft an investment policy statement.

 - Capital Market Expectations: The third step in the planning stage is to form expectations regarding capital markets.
-Risk and return of various asset classes are forecasted over the long term to choose portfolios that either maximizes the expected return for certain levels of risk or minimize the portfolio risk for certain levels of expected return.
+Risk and return of various asset classes are forecasted over the long term to choose portfolios that either maximize the expected return for certain levels of risk or minimize the portfolio risk for certain levels of expected return.

 - Asset Allocation Strategy: This is the last task in the planning stage.

 - Strategic Asset Allocation: The investment policy statement and the capital market expectations are combined to determine the long-term weights of the target asset classes, also known as strategic asset allocation.

-- Tactical Asset Allocation: Any short-term change in the portfolio strategy as a result of the change in circumstances of the investor or the market expectations is tactical asset allocation.
+- Tactical Asset Allocation: Any short-term change in the portfolio strategy due to the change in circumstances of the investor or the market expectations is tactical asset allocation.
 If the changes become permanent and the policy statement is updated to reflect the changes, there is a chance that the temporary tactical allocation becomes the new strategic portfolio allocation.

 Once the planning stage is completed, execution of the planned portfolio is the next step.
 This consists of these decisions:

 - Portfolio Selection: The capital markets’ expectations are combined with a decided investment allocation strategy to choose specific assets for the investor’s portfolio.
 Generally, portfolio managers use the portfolio optimization technique while determining portfolio composition.

 Any changes required due to the feedback are analyzed carefully to ensure that they are as per the long-run considerations.
 The feedback stage has the following two sub-components: